Consensys/quorum/raft/doc.md

-# Raft / Ethereum
+# Raft-based consensus for Ethereum/Quorum

 ## Introduction

 This directory holds an implementation of a [Raft](https://raft.github.io)-based consensus mechanism (using [etcd](https://github.com/coreos/etcd)'s [raft implementation](https://github.com/coreos/etcd/tree/master/raft)) as an alternative to Ethereum's default proof-of-work.
-This is useful for closed-membership/consortium settings where byzantine fault tolerance is not a requirement, and there is a desire for faster blocktimes (on the order of milliseconds instead of seconds) and the absence of forking.
+This is useful for closed-membership/consortium settings where byzantine fault tolerance is not a requirement, and there is a desire for faster blocktimes (on the order of milliseconds instead of seconds) and transaction finality (the absence of forking.)

+When the `geth` binary is passed the `--raft` flag, the node will operate in "raft mode."

 ### Some implementation basics